vsrinivas/fuchsia/docs/kernel_cmdline.md

 ## crashsvc.analyzer=\<path\>

 If this option is set, the given analyzer will be used when crashsvc encounters an exception.
-If it is empty, the default (`/boot/bin/crashanalyzer`) will be used which logs exception information and a backtrace to the system log.
+If it is empty, the default crash analyzer will be used which logs exception information and a backtrace to the system log.
 The analyzer process is passed two startup handles: the process and thread that sustained the exception.

 ## devmgr\.epoch=\<seconds\>